irrelevation/Notes/README.md

-# Notes
+# README

-My personal notes, mostly on Computer Science and programming topics.
+This repository contains my personal notes.
+It feeds the gitbook located [here]()